Undergraduate study | Japanese

 - You will learn how to undertake your own research to the level of completing a dissertation or long essay in your final year.
 This is your chance to focus on a topic, period or discipline that’s of particular interest to you.
 We have an extensive range of honours courses to choose from.

-In the 2022 to 2023 academic year, you can take Japanese as a single MA honours degree, or as a joint MA honours degree with Linguistics.
+In the 2024 to 2025 academic year, you can take Japanese as a single honours degree, or as a joint honours degree with Linguistics.

 There is also the option to study an MA in International Business with Japanese; it doesn’t follow the same structure as the other two programmes, but it’s still a four-year degree, with a year abroad element.

 There’s lots of information about our undergraduate Japanese programmes on the University of Edinburgh Degree Finder.
-For example, you can find out about entrance requirements, English language requirements, fees, and funding opportunities.
+For example, you can find out about:

 If you’d like to study on any of our undergraduate programmes, you must apply through UCAS, the Universities and Colleges Admissions Service.